Travis Birt: Early cricket career

 Birt secured a reputation for brutal strokeplay when he posted 145 against South Australia in 2004–05, the highest score in Tasmania's one-day history.
 He made his first-class debut in the same season but had to wait until the following year to feel at ease at the next level.
 After an outstanding 2005–06 season in which he was selected for the Australia A cricket team, Birt produced a couple of consistent if unexceptional seasons for Tasmania.
 His main problem has been an inability to turn starts into first-class centuries.
-In 2006–07 he was part of the [Tasmania triumphant Pura Cup side and made 736 runs at 38.73 with one hundred, and the next season he collected 565 runs at 31.38 without once reaching triple-figures.
+In 2006–07 he was part of Tasmania's triumphant Pura Cup side and made 736 runs at 38.73 with one hundred, and the next season he collected 565 runs at 31.38 without once reaching triple-figures.

 A former Academy and Australia Under-19 player who relocated from country Victoria, Birt has spent time playing with Derbyshire but did not return there in 2008 and instead had hip surgery during the off-season.

 International debut

 On 5 February 2010, Birt made his Twenty20 International, and subsequent international debut for Australia, against Pakistan at the Melbourne Cricket Ground.
 He failed to make an impact, scoring only one run before being bowled by acting Pakistani captain Shoaib Malik.
 Birt was retained in the side for the second and final Twenty20 match at Bellerive Oval in Hobart—his home ground.
 However, he could only manage 13 from ten balls, as Australia completed a 2–0 sweep.

-Despite being dropped for the First Twenty20 International against New Zealand in Wellington, Birt was recalled for the Second match where he did not bat.
+Despite being dropped for the First Twenty20 International against New Zealand in Wellington, Birt was recalled for the second match where he did not bat.
 At the end of both innings' the scores were tied, before New Zealand won courtesy of a super-over, levelling the series 1–1.